fcrozatier/f-stack/packages/reflow/README.md

 ## Mental model

-The Reflow template tags let us insert reactive data in our templates inside holes (sinks) to declaratively and reactively manipulate web APIs (`Attr`, `EventListener`, `DOMTokenList` etc).
+With Reflow we insert reactive data in our templates inside holes (sinks) to declaratively and reactively manipulate web APIs (`Attr`, `EventListener`, `DOMTokenList` etc).
 This is done in a very structured way.